“Niyan Platformed Tiered Building, Fuzhou, Jiangxi Province, China”

 Level of Evidence: 3

 Study Design.
-A retrospective study.
+A retrospective analysis of national longitudinal database.

 Level of Evidence: 3